Brian Anderson Player Props: Brewers vs. Pirates

-Brian Anderson -- with a slugging percentage of .235 in his past 10 games (including no homers) -- will be in action for the Milwaukee Brewers against the Pittsburgh Pirates, with Osvaldo Bido on the mound, on June 30 at 7:05 PM ET.
+The Milwaukee Brewers, including Brian Anderson (.243 on-base percentage in past 10 games, 72 points below season-long percentage), battle starting pitcher Johan Oviedo and the Pittsburgh Pirates at PNC Park, Saturday at 4:05 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Mets.
+In his previous game he had a hitless performance (0-for-2) against the Pirates.

 Brian Anderson Game Info & Props vs. the Pirates